mason3k/snakes-on-a-domain-blog/_posts/2022-12-22-wwbd-extension.markdown

 ### Hidden Gem

 This is already pretty cool.
-But as an added bonus, if you already have a `requirements.txt` file in your workspace, those dependencies will autommatically be installed into your new venv.
+But as an added bonus, if you already have a `requirements.txt` file in your workspace, those dependencies will automatically be installed into your new venv.

 That means if you have been working on a project using your global Python interpreter before you saw the error of your ways, you can pipe `pip freeze` to a `requirements.txt` file and be all set to go in your new, enlightened life.

 ### Bonus

 If you become rigid and dogmatic in your approach to venvs, as all good converts do, you can set the `PIP_REQUIRE_VIRTUALENV` environment variable to true; try to `pip install` after doing so will fail if a virtual environment is not activated.

 No self-flagellation required.